Kristina01111000/lavendersite/README.md

 - email her on friday about the bundle pages and attaching them
 - also tell her the product descriptions need to be changed on square, not wordpress

-- email her on monday to check up
+- email her for a check up soon